Swap to Design & planning or Property management or go back to all job sectors

 Some employers may ask for GCSEs in subjects like English, maths and design and technology.

-You can find out more about becoming a construction plant operator from Go Construct.
+You can find out more about how to become a construction plant operator from Go Construct.

 You could move into construction site supervision, site estimating or work in plant hire and equipment sales.

-You might become a supervisor or coordinator which involves choosing the right machinery for jobs and assessing new equipment.
+You might become a supervisor or co-ordinator, with responsibility for choosing the right machinery for jobs and assessing new equipment.